minimaxa1/MN-1/README.md

 * **Pure Python Core:**  Built from the ground up in Python, ensuring a clean and efficient foundation.

-* **Simple, Intuitive Interface:** Inspired by classic HiFi components, the MN-1 prioritizes ease of use and a distraction-free listening environment.
+* **Simple, Intuitive Interface:** Inspired by classic HiFi components, the MN-1 prioritises ease of use and a distraction-free listening environment.
 No bloated menus or unnecessary features.

 * **Real-time Waveform Display:** Visualize your music as it plays with a captivating and informative waveform display.
 Go beyond just hearing – see the dynamics of your tracks.